infinity-technical/platform-engineering/README.md

 **The username ubuntu does not mean that the target operating system is ubuntu.**  Check the OS on the server.

-**A valid key can be extracted from the supplied PEM container.** May not be needed if Amazon can authenticate with the PEM

 **The load balancer does not affect the operation of the web servers.** I've requested further information about this.

 **Tweaks to the Apache configuration were conducted within the Apache configuration files.** Investigation may extend to other areas of the operating system.

 **The web developers mentioned in the user story are internal staff in the web team mentioned in the background.** Solutions available to permanent staff may not be available to contract, freelance or other web developers.

-**Local machine has Git installed, an active internet connection and the PEM file that was supplied for authentication with the target
+**The platform engineer has a working local environment.** Git installed, an active internet connection and the PEM file that was supplied for authentication with the target.

 ## Approach and rationale